Strand PHIL.II Philanthropy and Civil Society

 Anticipatory Set (10 minutes)

-Display a photograph from the Syrian refugee crisis without giving information to the students about the context of the photograph.
-Give the students a moment to look at the photo in silence before asking questions.
-Stand near the photo and examine it along with students.
+Display a photograph from a recent refugee crisis without giving information about the context of the photograph.
+Give young people a moment to look at the photo in silence before asking questions.

-- If a student makes an interpretive remark, ask, “What do you see that makes you say that?”
+- If a young person makes an interpretive remark, ask, “What do you see that makes you say that?”

-- To prompt responses from as many students as possible, ask, “What more can you find?”
+- To prompt responses from as many participants as possible, ask, “What more can you find?”

 Explain that the people in the photograph are refugees.
-Ask what students know about refugees, and compile a list of background knowledge.
+Ask what the young people know about refugees, and compile a list of background knowledge.
 (5 minutes)

 Ask them to name reasons a person might flee his or her country and be afraid to return.
 Once students have come up with some answers, explain that war, violence, and persecution are three reasons a person can be considered a refugee.
 (5 minutes)

 Show this YouTube video about Harry and Ahmad, two child refugees: one from WWII and one from Syria.
-After watching the two-minute video, ask students what they felt.
+After watching the two-minute video, ask the viewers what they felt.
 What similarities are there between Harry and Ahmad?
 What differences?

 What do you think people would say if they knew that America admitted very few Jews during World War II?
 Why?
 How does this relate to how people were discussing refugees from Syria?
 (10 minutes)

-Then tell the students that there has been a change of plans; someone is knocking on their door and has found out about their plans to leave.
+Then say there has been a change of plans; someone is knocking on their door and has found out about their plans to leave.
 They can now take even less, only 10 items.
-Have students cross out 10 items from their backpack that they would leave behind.
+Have them cross out 10 items from their backpack that they would leave behind.

 Then give time to share with a partner what they chose and why.

 Partway through the journey, the backpack becomes too heavy.
 They will have to leave behind 5 items.
-Have students circle 5 things that they will leave.
+Have them circle 5 things that they will leave.

 Share with a partner what they chose and why.

-The teacher asks some questions for the students to consider.
+Ask some questions for the young people to consider.

 - Do they have anything to eat or drink with them?